azavea/nasa-hyperspectral/docs/arch/v1/README.md

 ## Oil Detection Use Case

 Here we present a high-level diagram of oil spill detection workflow in more detail.
-Because system components must work asyncronsly we adopt message passing model in this diagram.
+Because system components must work asynchronously we adopt message passing model in this diagram.

 #### Component Diagram